alasdairforsythe/tokenmonster/training/README.md

         a single special token to add to the vocabulary (optional) -delete-single-bytes
-        deletes all the single byte tokens except those specified from add-single-bytes (optional) -delimiter string
+        deletes all the single byte tokens except those specified from add-single-bytes (optional) -exists string
-        delimiter to use between each token for output-txt (optional) (default "\n") -exists string
         check if a token exists in the vocabulary (optional) -input string
         tokens file or directory from trainvocab, if directory it will load the best performing tokens file in the directory (optional)
-  -input-json string
-        filename of a JSON file containing tokens to add or delete, format: {"add":["ab","cd"],"special":["</eos>"],"delete":["cheese"]} (optional)
   -input-vocab string
-        an existing TokenMonster vocabulary file (optional) -order-by-score
+        an existing TokenMonster vocabulary file (optional) -input-yaml string
+        filename of a YAML file containing modifications or a new vocabulary (optional) -order-by-score
         orders output-txt by token score (descending) instead of alphabetically (optional) (default false) -output string
         filename of the vocabulary to output (optional) -output-tokens string
-        converts a vocabulary back to a tokens file that can be used with trainvocab (optional) -output-txt string
+        converts a vocabulary back to a tokens file that can be used with trainvocab (optional) -output-yaml string
-        filename to export tokens in a text file for curiosity (optional) -resize int
+        filename to export the vocabulary in YAML format (optional) -reset-token-ids
+        resets the IDs of the tokens to be sequential from zero (optional) (default false) -resize int
         resizes the vocabulary to this many tokens by deleting the worst scoring tokens (optional) -unk string
         set to true or false to enable or disable the UNK token (optional)
 ```

-You can input a tokens file with `-input` or an existing vocabulary file with `-input-vocab`.
-You can then make make various modifications and save it as either a vocabulary with `-output`, or back to a tokens file with `-output-tokens` (which can be used for training again), or as a text file with `-output-txt`.

 `-add-single-bytes` & `-add-special-token` allow you to add single-byte or special tokens.
 If you combine this with `-resize` you can also keep the vocabulary within a target size.
 For example, to add a special token to an existing vocabulary of size 10000, but not increase the vocabulary size, you could use:
 ```